-The Scariest Haunted Houses in North Texas
+A Guide to the Best Haunted Houses in North Texas

 701 Taylor Drive, Plano

 Ranked No. 4 in America on USA Today’s Top Haunted Houses list, Dark Hour is one unique spooky attraction.
-With stellar sets and professional actors, your trek through the grounds of Coven Manor, which is filled with 13 nightmarish witches that will have you shaking in your boots.
-Dark Hour opens September 17 and runs through October 31.
+With stellar sets and professional actors, your trek through the grounds of Coven Manor, which is filled with 13 nightmarish witches, will have you shaking in your boots.
+Dark Hour runs through November 2.

 Cutting Edge Haunted House